poole/poole/README.md

 - `master` for development.  **All pull requests should be to submitted against `master`.**
 - `gh-pages` for our hosted site, which includes our analytics tracking code. **Please avoid using this branch.**

+CSS is handled via Jeykll's built-in Sass compiler.
+Source Sass files are located in `_sass/`, included into `styles.scss`, and compile to `styles.css`.

 ## Author